 What is a Small Business Loan?

-A small business loan provides much-needed working capital that business owners can use for a variety of functions, including expanding the business, hiring staff, purchasing equipment, or keeping cash flowing.
+A small business loan provides the much-needed working capital that business owners can use to fuel business initiatives, including expanding the business, hiring staff, purchasing equipment, or keeping cash flowing.
 Sometimes lenders require collateral to guarantee small business loans.
 Typically, the borrower pays back the loan in installments over a designated period of time.

 COVID-19’s Impact on Small Business Loans PPP & EIDL